The Role of APIs in Strategic Cash Forecasting

 Looking ahead, treasury teams may reap even higher rewards as interest rates increase.
 The culmination of data that APIs facilitate will create better forecasts, enabling organizations to put cash on the balance sheet to the best possible use.
 Borrowing will get more expensive as interest rates increase, but APIs can vastly enhance the decision-making process.

-Listen to the full webinar here.
-And for even further insights, download the AFP Treasury in Practice Guide, Treasury Opportunities in Strategic Cash Forecasting.
+For even further insights, download the AFP Treasury in Practice Guide, Treasury Opportunities in Strategic Cash Forecasting.